When opening a company in the Czech Republic

-The legislation available in Czech Republic provides a set of legal entities
+The legislation available in the Czech Republic stipulates a set of legal entities

-, similar with the ones available at the level of the European Union (EU).
-When starting the procedure of company formation in Czech Republic
+, similar with the ones available in other EU countries.
+When starting the procedure of company formation in the Czech Republic

 , it is necessary to know the advantages of each business form.

-- • limited partnership – incorporated by at least two partners, in which one assumes unlimited liability, while the other has limited liability for the company’s debts;
+- • limited partnership – incorporated by at least two partners; one assumes unlimited liability, while the other has limited liability for the company’s debts;

 - • general commercial partnership – this business form can be set up by minimum two partners, who can be natural persons or legal entities;